Chinese Shar-Pei Information

 by Judge Eric T. Omura - October 2000

-According to Chinese horoscope, 2001 is the year of the snake.
-This year is the year of the dragon.
+According to Chinese horoscope, 2000 is the year of the dragon.
+2001 is the year of the snake.
 From dragon to snake means the year 2001 shall be the year of consolidation.
 The dragon faced the challenges and conquered new horizon this year, it is time for the snake to take over the job of consolidation.
-Snake is smart, and above all tough to face and overcome, to build the new horizon earned by the dragon.
-The old Chinese saying says, dragon is helpless in shallow water.
-So its the time for the snake to secure the territory.

-Click on the photos to enlarge and get additional info.
+Click on the Beijing dog show photos to enlarge

 This interpretation of the cosmos is also the story for North America Working Dog Association.
 This year the Association conquered new ground locally in Hong Kong, in China and in Taiwan.
 To start the story at home, the Association has succeeded in working with a sponsor to start obedience training and pet grooming classes for the Hong Kong public.
 We foresee that the formulation of these educational classes in Hong Kong shall have far reaching impact into China.